 Born in Rome and now based in Novara, Italy, most of Yasmine’s early memories are of painting and pony rides; she sat on a horse’s back before she knew how to walk.
-Experiencing various cultures was a regular part of her youth, along with meeting equines ranging from racehorses at the Służewiec Racetrack in Poland to the working horses and donkeys in the bustling city of Cairo in Egypt.
+Coming from a multinational family, she grew up experiencing various cultures, along with meeting equines ranging from racehorses at the Służewiec Racetrack in Poland to the working horses and donkeys in the bustling city of Cairo in Egypt.

 Her interests include horse riding, photography, natural history, and behavioural sciences.